 - Ian Hart, Editor, SHP;

-- Robert Jukes, Health, Safety & Environment Manager, Wax Lyrical.
-2019 SHP Rising Star UK winner and 2019 SHP Rising Star Manufacturing winner;
+- Robert Jukes, Health, Safety, Environment and Quality Manager, Northwood Hygiene Products Ltd. 2019 SHP Rising Star UK winner and 2019 SHP Rising Star Manufacturing winner;

 - Anna Keen, Founding Director, Acre Frameworks;

 - John Kersey, Health & Safety Manager – People & Culture, ISS;